-My post for today is just loosely coupled to the rules of the C++ core guidelines because they provide not much content.
-Inspired by the guidelines, today's post is about a generic isSmaller function.
+My post for today is just loosely coupled to the rules of the C++ core guidelines because they do provide not much content.
+Inspired by the guidelines, today’s post concerns a generic isSmaller function.

 Here are the rules for today.
-They are about the specialisation of templates.
+They are about the specialization of templates.

-The specialisation of function templates is also one of my topics for today.
+The specialization of function templates is also one of my topics for today.

 Comparing two Accounts: The First

-Let me start simple.
+Let me start simply.
 I have a class Account.
-I want to know for an account if it is smaller than another account.
-Smaller means in this case that the balance is lower.
+I want to know if an account is smaller than another account.
+Smaller means, in this case, that the balance is lower.

 // isSmaller.cpp